Wesleyan University: Notable alumni and faculty

 Wesleyan alumni have received external fellowships, including Fulbright, Goldwater, Marshall, Rhodes, Truman, and Watson.
 For the years 2007 through 2011, a total of 42 Wesleyan students and alumni received scholarships under the Fulbright program.
 The university has had at least 87 Watson Fellows since the inception of the program in 1968.

 Former Wesleyan faculty and affiliates V. S. Naipaul, Woodrow Wilson, and T. S. Eliot have been awarded Nobel Prizes.
 Satoshi Omura, Max Tishler Professor of Chemistry, was awarded the 2015 Nobel Prize for Medicine.
 Former faculty and affiliates Richard Wilbur, Mark Strand, and Donald Hall were United States Poets Laureate.
 Composers John Cage and Steve Lehman were both affiliated with the university.
 Musician Anthony Braxton was an educator and chairman of music at the university for over 20 years, he's received many awards for his career in music.
 Television notables include writers and co-creators of How I Met Your Mother, Craig Thomas and Carter Bays.
 Film notables include Joss Whedon, a producer, director, screenwriter, comic book writer, and composer; Lin-Manuel Miranda, the creator of Hamilton, won a Pulitzer Prize, three Grammy Awards, two Emmy Awards, a MacArthur Fellowship, and three Tony Awards; Mike White, a filmmaker and creator of the award-winning show The White Lotus; and Michael Bay, film producer and director.
 Tierney Sutton is a multiple Grammy-nominated jazz singer.
 Founding members of the band MGMT met and started the band their freshman year.
+Anne Undeland is an American playwright who graduated with a degree in Medieval Studies, having written plays such as Lady Randy (2019), Mr. Fullerton (2021), Wharton Between the Sheets (2021), and Madame Mozart, the Lacrimosa (2025).